-Sources: EDMS Version 4.5, 2006, FAA.
-Compilation of Air Pollutant Emission Factors, Volume II: Mobile Sources (AP-42), Table II-1-9, January 1991, USEPA.
-Landrum & Brown analysis, 2007.
+Compilation of Air Pollutant Emission Factors, Volume II: Mobile Sources (AP-42), Table II-1-9, January

-The emission inventory for this alternative reflects a net increase in the average taxi time as compared to the 2012 Alternative A. The net increase in taxi time results from runway use prescribed under Noise Abatement Scenario B. Emissions under this alternative increase 0.42 percent over the 2012 Alternative A.
+The emission inventory for this alternative reflects a net increase in the average taxi time as compared to the 2012 Alternative A. The net increase in taxi time results from runway use prescribed under Noise Abatement Scenario B. Emissions under this alternative increase 0.41 percent over the 2012 Alternative A.